gStarhigh/pro3/README.md

     <summary>Printscreen of the Google sheet</summary>
     <img src="documentation/testing/budget_accounts.png">
     </details>

+### Pincode
 - The pincode is saved with a different salt each time.
 Which means that if someone was to be able to crack the pincode of one user, it would not mean that all pincodes are leaked.
 - The user has 3 tries to enter their pincode.
-Only 4 numbers are allowed, any other input will result in an error, and show the remaining tries
+Only 4 numbers are allowed, any other input will result in an error, and show the remaining tries.

 <details>
 <summary>Printscreen of wrong pincode</summary>
 <img src="documentation/testing/pincode_validation.png">
 </details>

+### Options
 - The options for the program contains 4 different choices for the user, Add, Display, Delete or Exit.
 - Any other input from the user will result in an error until the user enters valid information.
 <details>